Jayden-boop/WRO-2025/README.md

 ### K989 Drivetrain Components

 The design adapted select components from the K989 platform including the rear gearbox assembly and steering linkage ball joints.
 These parts provide proven reliability and appropriate gear ratios for the scale and performance requirements while maintaining cost effectiveness.

-### GT24 Carisma Wheels and Tires

-The rear wheels utilize standard 1/24 scale components for their proven traction characteristics and availability.
-Any compatible 1/24 scale tires can be substituted based on surface conditions.

 ### Custom Front Wheels